 Unlike slow-moving, molten lava you might find in other parts of the world, Nyiragongo’s lava is highly fluid.
 It raced down the hill in 1977 at 60 mph and killed at least 70 people in a village below.
 Its last deadly eruption was in 2002 and it claimed 147 lives.
 Officials at Virunga National Park feel they can predict the next eruption two weeks in advance.

-Methodology: Flight prices are based on the lowest fares available on Sept.
-12, 2017, originating from airports in the Los Angeles, Chicago and New York City areas.
-Hotel prices are based on double occupancy from Oct.
-23 through Oct.
-27, 2017.
+Methodology: Flight prices are based on the lowest one-way fares available in March 2019, originating from airports in the Los Angeles, Chicago, and New York City areas.
+Hotel prices are based on double occupancy from April 12 through April 15, 2019.